imthenachoman/How-To-Secure-A-Linux-Server/README.md

     Select default option (y in most cases) for all the questions it asks and remember to save the emergency scratch codes.

-1. Now we need to enable it as an authentication method for SSH by **adding** this line to `/etc/pam.d/sshd`:
+1. Now we need to enable it as an authentication method for SSH by adding this line to `/etc/pam.d/sshd`:

     ```
     auth       required     pam_google_authenticator.so nullok
     ```

-    Check [here](https://github.com/google/google-authenticator-libpam/blob/master/README.md#nullok) for what `nullok` means.
+    **Note**: Check [here](https://github.com/google/google-authenticator-libpam/blob/master/README.md#nullok) for what `nullok` means.

     [For the lazy](#editing-configuration-files---for-the-lazy):